cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

  - This string SHALL then BE hashed to the required length gen\_str\_hash = H.hash(gen\_str, G.field\_size\_bytes).
-   Note that this implies that the permissible output length H.maxb\_in\_bytes MUST BE larger or equal to the field size of the group G for making a hashing function suitable.
+   Note that this implies that the permissible output length H.maxb\_in\_bytes MUST be larger or equal to the field size of the group G for making a hashing function suitable.

  - This result is then considered as a field coordinate using